19hours/sg-statutes/Acts/Moneylenders Act.md

 ### Approval of places of business

-10\.—(1) An applicant for the issue of a licence or a licensee who intends to commence the business of moneylending at any new place or places of business shall, before commencing the business of moneylending at such place or places, apply in writing to the Registrar to approve such place or places of business for moneylending.
+10\.—(1) An applicant for the issue of a licence or a licensee who intends to carry on the business of moneylending at any new place or places of business shall, before commencing the business of moneylending at such place or places, apply in writing to the Registrar to approve such place or places of business for moneylending.

+[Act 8 of 2012 wef 02/10/2012]

 (2) The Registrar may approve any place of business for moneylending with or without conditions, or he may refuse to grant his approval.